andrewerb/andrewerb.com-v2/README.md

 andrewerb.com
 ===================

-My personal site
-andrewerb.github.io or www.andrewerb.com
+My personal site, andrewerb.github.io or www.andrewerb.com

 Hosted on Github pages!
 (If that wasn't obvious).
 Currently maintained in Bootstrap 3.